So the new Barrafina is super good.

 We knew, of course, that chipirones are deep fried mini squid.
 A good-sized plate of them came in crisp, light tempura batter, interspersed with little shrimps.
 It needed salt and a squeeze of lemon.
 Both were on hand.

 We didn’t know what to expect of ortiguillas.
 They were, in fact, sea anemone.
 Again deep fried, but this time a thicker, crunchier, darker batter held a soft bite of salty rock pool.
-I’d had them once before.
+I remembered as I chewed, that I’d had these once before.
 I’ll certainly have them again – though they may be an acquired taste.

-Slow cooked Iberian pork ribs, on the other hand, are categorically not an acquired taste.
-One is born to crave them; for those forbidden to enjoy, it’s major a loss.
-This is soft, yielding flesh packed with flavour, more than holding its own in an intense sauce.
-Pintxos Morunos were porkish too – chargrilled chunks of tenderloin draped with a soft and sweet sheet of red pepper.
+Slow cooked Iberian pork ribs, on the other hand, are an odds-on crowd pleaser.
+Think soft, yielding flesh which is packed with pork flavour, that holds its own in an intense sauce.
+I’m convinced everyone craves ribs like these; and for those forbidden to enjoy, it’s major a loss.
+Pintxos Morunos were porky too – chargrilled chunks of tenderloin draped with a soft and sweet sheet of red pepper.
 Beautiful.

 What more?
-Good sized crab croquetas came stuffed with a white and dark meat heavy béchamel.
+Good sized crab croquetas came stuffed with a béchamel that was cloud-like, yet heavy with both white and dark meat.
 Flawless.
 Papas alinadas featured tuna belly, extremely creamy boiled potatoes and a few slices of eggs.
 Well seasoned, and glistening with top end olive oil.
 As is a common theme, the magic of this was in its apparent simplicity and cleanliness.

 I had sight of a quite beautiful looking bowl of atun en tomate.
 Divine cubes of tuna, charred on the outside, pink in the middle, coated in a thick sauce and sitting in a puddle of potato purée that looked so full of oil, it may as well have been alioli.